 You need enough time to collect and analyze data on your leases before the deadline

-Part of the transition process is recording every lease your companies has.
+Part of the transition process is recording every lease your company has.
 You’ll have to figure out how many leases you’re dealing with, including those that are embedded in service agreements.
 These article may help with that: How to Conduct an Inventory of Your Leases and How to Find and Address Embedded Leases.

 During your audit, auditors will know the transition wasn’t done properly

-If an auditor even suspects this, then it’ll be assumed that the chances you made mistakes is high (especially when it comes to the embedded leases).
+If an auditor even suspects this, then it’ll be assumed that the chances you made mistakes are high (especially when it comes to the embedded leases).
 It’ll be costly to have consultants figure out the details then scramble to comply.